-After a short coaching stint at secondary schools and as the Olympic coach for Egypt, Ray was hired as the new Bowdoin College dead coaching.
+After a short coaching stint at secondary schools and as the Olympic coach for Egypt, Ray was hired as the new Bowdoin College head coach.
 During his 23 year career at Bowdoin, they rose to phenomenal heights.
 Ray’s teams were always competitive, often against Division 1 teams, and annually banged heads with Colby and Bates for bragging rights for these three academically excellent schools.

 The President of Bowdoin once wrote Ray, “ The examples set by you and your team are a model for he whole College community.
-Ray Bicknell and Bowdoing College were a perfect marriage.
+Ray Bicknell and Bowdoin College were a perfect marriage.

-While Ray and his wife Jane had no children, “ Biker” was father to legions of men and women athletes at Bowdoin.
+While Ray and his wife Jane had no children, “ Bicker” was father to legions of men and women athletes at Bowdoin.